iamshreeram/functional-python/README.md

 6. `concurrent.futures` : This is similar to `multiprocessing` module.
 But, We can switch the execution method between `ThreadPoolExecutor` and `ProcessPoolExecutor`.
 This has few other advantages over other different methods of parallelism
+7. `asyncio` : This removes the overhead of having multiple thread / process.
+Asyncio provides event loop to track different I/O events.
+This helps in removing over head of context switches